The leg brace that allows Alex Smith to play football

-Muratore, a certified prosthetist and orthotist at Hanger Clinic in Bethesda, Md., is on another quest to create the perfect orthotic for a patient.
-But unlike the many he’s helped in the past, this patient has ambitions that far exceed those of his everyday clients.
+Muratore, a certified prosthetist and orthotist at Hanger Clinic in Bethesda, is on another quest to create the perfect orthotic for a patient.
+But this patient has ambitions that far exceed those of his everyday clients.

 “The more flexible one is better,” the patient, Alex Smith, responds.